EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 ### Step 2: Create a sales extension

 Now let’s see how to create an extension instead of using an existing one.
-According to the Spree tutorial, we first need to *generate* an extension—remember to run this command from a directory *outside* of your Spree application:
+According to the Spree tutorial, we first need to *generate* an extension—​remember to run this command from a directory *outside* of your Spree application:

 ```ruby
 $ spree extension simple_sales